 While that is the case in some divorces, it certainly doesn’t have to be the case in yours.
-Many couples can still interact with one another on an amicable, rational, and co-operative basis, which enables them to pursue non-litigated divorce methods such as mediation.
+Many couples can still interact with one another on an amicable, rational, and co-operative basis, which enables them to pursue non-litigated methods such as divorce mediation.

 What Is Divorce Mediation?